CyberT33N/ufw-cheat-sheet/README.md

-sudo ufw allow out on wg-CH-CZ-1 to any comment 'Allow ALL traffic over wg-CH-CZ-1' sudo ufw allow out on wg-IS-CZ-1 to any comment 'Allow ALL traffic over wg-IS-CZ-1' sudo ufw allow out on main_os-CH-AT-1 to any comment 'Allow ALL traffic over main_os-CH-AT-1' sudo ufw allow out on nordlynx to any comment 'Allow ALL traffic over nordlynx' sudo ufw allow out on nordtun to any comment 'Allow ALL traffic over nordtun'
+sudo ufw allow out on wg-CH-CZ-1 to any comment 'Allow ALL traffic over wg-CH-CZ-1' sudo ufw allow out on wg-IS-CZ-1 to any comment 'Allow ALL traffic over wg-IS-CZ-1' sudo ufw allow out on wg-CH-DK-2 to any comment 'Allow ALL traffic over wg-CH-DK-2' sudo ufw allow out on main_os-CH-AT-1 to any comment 'Allow ALL traffic over main_os-CH-AT-1' sudo ufw allow out on nordlynx to any comment 'Allow ALL traffic over nordlynx' sudo ufw allow out on nordtun to any comment 'Allow ALL traffic over nordtun'